 The following instruction guides, and toolkits may be useful during the Award Set Up process and should be used as a resource to support creation, review, and routing of the UFIRST Award Smartform.

 During setup of a new award, all award documentation must be attached to the UFIRST record, including the Notice of Award or Fully Executed Agreement, approved proposal, budget, and budget justification if one is present, along with any documentation unique to the specific record.
-Official documents include items such as the awarding document and proposal while supporting documents include items such as the budget, budget justification, F&A rate determination or other relevant documents that will impact setup or release of the award.
+Official documents include items such as the awarding document while supporting documents include items such as the proposal, budget, budget justification, F&A rate determination or other relevant documents that will impact setup or release of the award.

 Project Type Definitions